HughG/holygradle-plugins/developer-readme.md

 # Testing

+> NOTE: On Windows 8 and above, the SymlinkTest subclass needs to be run with Administrator privileges if the current
+> user is a member of the Administrators group.
+If you run these tests from a non-admin command prompt, you'll get
+> an exception like the following.
+>
+>     java.nio.file.FileSystemException: <filename>: A required privilege is not held by the client
+>
+> We may remove symlink support, and hence this test, once directory junction creation has been fully tested.

 Run tests with `gw test` for unit tests, and `gw integTest` for integration tests.
 These use JUnit, so you can do the usual Gradle JUnit tricks, such as running a single test class (which is especially useful for integration tests, as these can't be run within a normal JUnit test runner).
 You can't run just one test method, though.
 You need to include